aral/catts/README.md

 ## Screenshot instructions

-1. Display catts-wallpaper-even-shallower-depth-of-field.jpg as your wallpaper on a 1920×1080 screen (on my setup, this is the laptop screen).
+1. Display catts-wallpaper-even-shallower-depth-of-field.jpg as your wallpaper.
+Have at least two screens, with the one you’re going to take the screenshot on having 1920×1080 screen (on my setup, this is the laptop screen).

 2. Set the resolution to HiDPI (3×) in Settings → Displays and make the 1080 monitor the primary one.